 The next step is to preview the Image Presets your administrator set up at the different preset sizes.

-To explore Image Presets, on the Global Navigation bar, click Setup > Image Presets, and then browse to an Image Preset.
+To explore Image Presets, on the Global Navigation bar, go to Setup > Image Presets, and then browse to an Image Preset.

 Experiment with the different Image Presets.
 Find out how your image appears when it is delivered dynamically to your web site or application at different sizes.

 Publishing your master image files serves two essential purposes:

-On the Global Navigation bar, click Publish to start a publish job.
-On the Publish dialog box, click Submit Publish.
-See Publishing master images.
+On the Global Navigation bar, select Publish to start a publish job.
+On the Publish dialog box, select Submit Publish.
+See Publish master images.

-Dynamic Media Classic creates URL callout strings for images.
+Adobe Dynamic Media Classic creates URL callout strings for images.
 When you publish images to Dynamic Media Image Servers, the URLs become active.
-You can copy these URL strings from the Browse Panel (in Detail view) or Preview screen.
+You can copy these URL strings from the Browse Panel (in Detail View) or Preview screen.
 After you copy the URL strings, you can use them in your web site and applications.
 The URL for image sizing replaces the reference to a static image name in your web page code.
 The URL references a master image name, which is replaced by your database for each new image to display.

 URL strings generated with Image Presets contain the name of an Image Preset.
 This name is enclosed in dollar signs (

 $).
 For example,

 $thumbnail$ can be the Image Preset designed to show master images at thumbnail size.
-See Linking URLs to your web application.
+See Link URLs to your web application.